Garbaz/rpnfl/ideas.md

 Alternatively, would it make sense to at least allow us to ask the compiler "on the fly" to use the derived implementation of a type class for a type, if possible?

 ## Type classes

 From ^, I notice we don't have a syntax for declaring a type class.
 Would it make sense to use `\\` for a type class instead of for a module?
 What is a type class really for the purposes of this language?

 ## Do notation

 Haskell provides a nice `do ...` notation for working with monads.
 This is very similar to how code looks like here.
 Could we provide perhaps an extension to our syntax like `#{...}` that causes the code block to automatically handle monads?
 So we can effectively write the same code, but instead of function composition, we have monad composition.
 Or can we make this even more general?
 Or as a macro instead of bespoke?

+## First class functors / monads

+Not sure entirely what this would entail.
+Vaguely: Make working with them as convenient as possible.

 ## Infix operator precedence